bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 ## Helper Components

-`b-placeholder` has several wrapper components to quickly create larger component sets, such as `b-placeholder-card`, `b-placeholder-table`, and `b-placeholder-button`
+`b-placeholder` has several wrapper components to quickly create larger component sets, such as `b-placeholder-card`, `b-placeholder-table`, and `b-placeholder-button`.

 ### Placeholder Wrapper

 The `b-placeholder-wrapper` is a renderless component that picks between a 'loading' component, and a 'finished' component.
 It is useful when you have to wait for loading to finish, before rendering the actual content.
-Depending on the use case, you may prefer to use [Suspense](https://vuejs.org/guide/built-ins/suspense.html) instead
+Depending on the use case, you may prefer to use [Suspense](https://vuejs.org/guide/built-ins/suspense.html) instead.

 <HighlightCard>
   <b-placeholder-wrapper :loading="loading">